omrijsharon/pysics/README.md

 # pysics
-Physics simulations with controllable objects (games) for reinforcement learning.
+Physics simulations with controllable objects (games) for practicing multi-agent reinforcement learning algorithms (MARLA).
 Compatible with openAI gym package.

-Work in progress.
+## Work in progress.

+- Even though most of the environments are compatible with gym, the multi-agent environments requires different coding.

 ## Environments:
 - [x] Spaceship